Monday, May 29, 2017

 Post Consumption Impression – 1.0 out of 3 mugs

-While I wanted this to be better, it was just not to my liking.
-It was almost a little over fermented (if that is possible), and there was a bitter aftertaste that was not very pleasing.
+While I wanted this to be better, I preferred something else.
+It was almost over-fermented (if possible), and a bitter aftertaste was not pleasing.

 It is unique, and you should try the brew.
 I could not finish the entire bottle, so I started cautiously.